Traveling planetary-scale waves cause cloud variability on tidally locked aquaplanets: Introduction

 One possible avenue for characterizing water-rich planets is temporal variability in cloud cover.
 Studies of exoplanet variability are extremely limited so far, but variable wind speeds may have been detected on KELT-9b \citep{asnodkar_variable_2022} and variation in the offset of the peak of the phase curve of HAT-P-7b was reported by \cite{armstrong_variability_2016} and later disputed by \cite{lally_reassessing_2022}.
 Some theoretical \citep{welbanks_atmospheric_2022, powell_transit_2019,line_influence_2016} and observational \citep{mikal-evans_diurnal_2022, ehrenreich_nightside_2020} studies have found that it may be possible to detect spatial variability in cloud cover at the planetary terminators of large exoplanets.
-In a one-dimensional model, \cite{tan_atmospheric_2019} found that cloud radiative feedback can drive atmospheric variability on brown dwarfs and giant planets.
-Most relevantly, \cite{fauchez_trappist_2021} and \cite{may_water_2021} simulated the effect of cloud variability on transmission spectra and atmospheric retrievals of TRAPPIST-1e.
-In the latter study, general circulation model simulations exhibited cloud cover variability at the planetary limb.
+In a one-dimensional model, \cite{tan_atmospheric_2019} found that cloud radiative feedback can drive atmospheric variability on brown dwarfs and giant planets.\cite{hochman_greater_2022} used a dynamical systems approach to show that the climate of a tidally locked rocky planet was overall more sensitive to changes in basic parameters (CO$_2$ partial pressure in their study) than that of Earth, noting that tidally locked M-dwarf planets may have climate variability similar to Earth's seasons even with zero obliquity and eccentricity.
+Of most relevance, \cite{song_asymmetry_2021} \cite{fauchez_trappist-1_2022}, and \cite{may_water_2021} simulated the effect of cloud variability on transmission spectra and atmospheric retrievals of TRAPPIST-1e. \cite{song_asymmetry_2021} found both spatial asymmetry in transit depths when comparing the eastern and western terminators and temporal variability in the transmission spectra.
+In their study using the ExoCAM general circulation model, the authors found no periodicity in the time series of transit depths.
+In \cite{may_water_2021}, general circulation model simulations also performed with ExoCAM likewise exhibited cloud cover variability at the planetary limb.
 The authors combined ten synthetic spectra randomly chosen from a time series of 365 days of the planet's climate and used the resulting composite spectrum to retrieve atmospheric chemical abundances, finding that this did not result in a difference compared to the use of non-variable spectra.
-However, \cite{may_water_2021} did not study the cause of the cloud variability in their simulations.
+However, \cite{may_water_2021} did not study the cause of the cloud variability in their simulations or look for periodicities.
 An understanding of the physics of cloud and climate variability is necessary to confirm that this variability is not noise and to explain why different models predict vastly different degrees of variability.